AngleProtocol/angle-docs/resources/international/vietnamese/README.md

----
-description: Vietnamese Documents and Articles about Angle
+# 🇻🇳 Vietnamese Documents and Articles about Angle
----

-# 🇻🇳 Vietnamese Translations

-## Disclaimer

-This section contains community-translated articles and documents about the Angle protocol in Vietnamese.

 ## Translations